|Dimensions||133mm x 80mm x 19mm|

 The board has two variants, Model A and Model B. Model A has the same size with a Pine A64+ and is equipped with a PCIe slot; Model B dropped the slot, and has the form factor of an RPi model B. The Model A variant has been discontinued and is no longer sold.
 It has been superseded by the Model B.

 The board has various revisions, many of them are engineering samples, only two revisions will be the final edition, one model A and one model B.

 On the back of the device, the following is printed:

 Designed in Silicon Valley, California.
 Built in Silicon Delta, China.

-For the (hopeful) final revision of model B, The PCB has the following silkscreened on it:
+At least one revision of Model B has the following silkscreened on it:

 Work on H6 has just started, basic support for H6 and PineH64 will be in Linux 4.17